rsmusllp/king-phisher/docs/source/server/database/schema.rst

    .. db:field:: expiration

-      An optional expiration for which the user can set to no longer receive notifications.
+      The expiration for which the user can set to no longer receive notifications.

       :nullable: True